MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CleanCode/README.md

-## "Clean code" from Clean Code
+## Clean Code

-Clean code is written by Robert C. Martin.
+Clean Code is written by Robert C. Martin.
 It is code that can be easily read and understood by programmers.
 Clean code is easier to maintain.